op7ic/EDR-Testing-Script/README.md

 **How To**

 Run the script and observe alerts coming to your EDR console.
 Cross-verify these alerts to check if your EDR solution identified them correctly.
-Most tests will just execute calc.exe.
+Most tests will just execute calc.exe but it can be easily modified to try to download and exec i.e. Mimikatz.

 **Tested On**